What is the answer for today's Wordle and how do you play the popular game?

-Wordle: What is answer for today's Wordle 235 , What is Wordle, how to play, what are the rules, what do the yellow, green and grey squares mean and why is everyone tweeting about it?
+Wordle: What is answer for Wordle 235, Why are people frustrated by today's word, What is Wordle, how to play, what are the rules and can you share your results?

-WORDLE has taken Twitter by storm – but what is it and why is it so popular?
+WORDLE is one of the most popular games online in 2022 – but what is it and how do you play.

-The mobile game has been trending on Twitter for the last few days, with 2.2 million playing the word game last weekend.
+The mobile game has been trending on Twitter for weeks – and was recently purchased by The New York Times.

 Due to its ongoing popularity, many have been questioning what Wordle is, how to play, and what the different coloured squares mean.